 The Kavli Foundation brought together the institute’s director, Paul Alivisatos, and its two co-directors, Omar Yaghi and Peidong Yang, to discuss the Kavli ENSI's goals and the emerging science of energy conversion at the nanoscale.

-- Paul Alivisatos – The director of the new Kavli Energy NanoSciences Institute is also director of the Lawrence Berkeley National Laboratory and the Samsung Distinguished Chair in Nanoscience and Nanotechnology at the University of California, Berkeley.
+- Paul Alivisatos is the director of the new Kavli Energy NanoSciences Institute and former director of the Lawrence Berkeley National Laboratory.
+He is currently Vice Chancellor, Provost, and holder of the Samsung Distinguished Chair in Nanoscience and Nanotechnology at the University of California, Berkeley.

-- Omar Yaghi – The Kavli ENSI co-director Yaghi is also the James and Neeltje Tretter Chair Professor of Chemistry at University of California, Berkeley.
+- Omar Yaghi, Kavli ENSI co-director, is the James and Neeltje Tretter Chair Professor of Chemistry at University of California, Berkeley.

-- Peidong Yang – The Kavli ENSI co-director Yang is the S.K. and Angela Chan Distinguished Professor of Energy and Professor of Chemistry at University of California, Berkeley.
+- Peidong Yang, Kavli ENSI co-director is the S.K. and Angela Chan Distinguished Professor of Energy and Professor of Chemistry at University of California, Berkeley.

 The following is an edited transcript of the discussion.